-Six hundred people in the space of fifty square metres.
+Six hundred people in the space of fifty square meters.
 They’re crammed in tight around the edges and we only just get our own spot.

 Everyone is dancing, but it’s a slow dance even in the fast songs.